 MLM Hearing Announces Strategic Divestiture Of Canadian Operations To Reunion Hearing Group

-MLM Hearing, LLC, a leading hearing healthcare platform operating under the Beltone brand, today announced the successful divestiture of its Canadian operations to Reunion Hearing Group, Inc., a newly formed, Canadian-led organization.
-The transaction includes approximately 35 clinics across Canada and marks a significant strategic milestone for both entities.
+PARSIPPANY, N.J., July 30, 2025 /PRNewswire/ -- MLM Hearing, LLC, a leading hearing healthcare platform operating under the Beltone brand, today announced the successful divestiture of its Canadian operations to Reunion Hearing Group, Inc., a newly formed, Canadian-led organization.
+The transaction includes approximately 35 clinics across Canada and marks a significant strategic move for both entities.

-Reunion Hearing Group is led by respected industry veteran Gino Chouinard, CPA, who will serve as CEO.
-Chouinard is joined by longtime collaborators Michael Curry, Rabih Safadi, and Tony Pontes-a proven team with a deep track record of success in hearing healthcare operations across Canada.
+Reunion Hearing Group is led by respected industry veteran Gino Chouinard, who will serve as CEO.
+Chouinard has partnered with long-time collaborators Mike Curry, Rabih Safadi, and Tony Pontes - a proven team with a deep track record of success in hearing healthcare operations across Canada.

 The divestiture reflects MLM Hearing's sharpened focus on accelerating growth in the United States, where the company now operates nearly 160 clinics nationwide.
 The company's U.S. expansion strategy is centered on acquiring and integrating best-in-class hearing healthcare clinics into a unified network aligned with the trusted Beltone brand.

-“We are proud of the foundation we built in Canada and grateful to the exceptional professionals who made it possible,” added Jonathan Weizman, Co-Founder and President of MLM Hearing.“As MLM turns its full attention to U.S. growth, we're excited to see our former Canadian team flourish under Reunion Hearing's leadership.”
+"We are proud of the foundation we built in Canada and grateful to the exceptional professionals who made it possible," added Jonathan Weizman, MLM Hearing's Co-Founder and President.
+"As MLM turns its full attention to U.S. growth, we're excited to see our former Canadian team flourish under Reunion Hearing's leadership."

 About MLM Hearing, LLC

 MLM Hearing is one of the largest privately held hearing healthcare platforms in North America, operating under the Beltone brand.
-With approximately 160 clinics across the U.S., MLM is committed to expanding access to patient-centered, technologically advanced hearing solutions through a growing network of local providers.
+With ~160 clinics across the U.S., MLM is committed to expanding access to patient-centered, technologically advanced hearing solutions through a growing network of local providers.

 About Reunion Hearing Group, Inc.